 - Preparing for the future

-- Helping you complete an advance directive for health care, living will, and durable power of attorney for health care
+- Helping you complete an advance directive for health care (also called a living will) and durable power of attorney for health care

 - Helping you decide if and when it is right to enroll in hospice